Is Bryce Canyon Wheelchair Accessible?

 We started our adventure by descending Wall Street in Bryce Canyon National Park.
 This section of the trail has many switchbacks and when you’re pushing Sam in the Extreme Motus X3 it’s difficult not to run when going downhill.
 The chair sort of pulls you along.

-There was one spot at the bottom of Wall Street where the trail becomes very narrow, makes a sharp turn, and turns into stairs that the X3 struggled to navigate.
+There was one spot at the bottom of Wall Street where the trail became very narrow, made a sharp turn, and turned into stairs that the X3 struggled to navigate.
 The chair had to be lifted and turned so we could continue the adventure.

-As we entered the narrowest part of the Wall Street there was a man playing a pan flute.
+As we entered the narrowest part of the Wall Street a man was playing a pan flute.
 The music he created gave a mystical feeling to the adventure.

 A Helping Hand